What is the risk of lending in DeFi platforms

-High-yield lending has attracted a wide range of investors, from seasoned entrepreneurs to tech-savvy individuals and business owners looking for better returns.
-By early 2025, more than $100 billion has been locked in lending protocols, marking a significant increase from previous years.
-This surge has been driven by growing institutional interest and improvements in platform security.
+The allure of high yields in Decentralized Finance (DeFi) lending has attracted a wide range of investors, from seasoned entrepreneurs to tech-savvy individuals and business owners seeking better returns.
+As of early 2025, over $100 billion is locked in DeFi lending protocols, marking a significant increase from previous years, driven by growing institutional interest and improved platform security.
+However, the risks are equally pronounced.

-However, the risks are just as pronounced.
-For instance, a business owner, enticed by attractive annual percentage yields (APYs), allocated a substantial portion of their company’s crypto assets into an unaudited smart contract, only to lose everything due to a critical coding flaw.
-This was more than just a financial setback—it was a stark reminder of the hidden dangers in this space.
-If you’re wondering about the risks of lending on these platforms, this guide provides an in-depth look at the challenges involved, offering insights and solutions to help you navigate decentralized finance (DeFi) with caution and clarity
+For instance, a business owner, enticed by attractive annual percentage yields (APYs), deposited a substantial portion of their company’s crypto assets into an unaudited smart contract, only to lose everything due to a critical coding flaw.
+This wasn’t merely a setback it was a stark reminder of the hidden dangers in decentralized finance.
+This guide provides a detailed examination of the risks associated with DeFi lending, offering insights and solutions to help you navigate this innovative yet perilous financial ecosystem with caution and clarity.

 DeFi Lending: The Core Concepts